UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 {: .callout}

 Underneath `/Users`,
-we find one directory for each user with an account on scully's machine, her colleagues *Mulder* and *Skinner*.
+we find one directory for each user with an account on Nelle's machine, her colleagues *imhotep* and *larry*.

-![Like other directories, home directories are sub-directories underneath "/Users" like "/Users/mulder", "/Users/skinner" or "/Users/scully"](../fig/home-directories.svg)
+![Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/nelle"](../fig/home-directories.svg)

-The user *Mulder*'s files are stored in `/Users/mulder`, user *Skinner*'s in `/Users/skinner`,
+The user *imhotep*'s files are stored in `/Users/imhotep`, user *larry*'s in `/Users/larry`,
-and Scully's in `/Users/scully`.
-Because Scully is the user in our examples here, therefore we get `/Users/scully` as our home directory.
+and Nelle's in `/Users/nelle`.
+Nelle is the user in our examples here; therefore, we get `/Users/nelle` as our home directory.
 Typically, when you open a new command prompt, you will be in your home directory to start.